IRB-Ready Phase 1/2 — PTSD

 Milestone roadmap

-Project Lucid is an IRB-ready Phase 1/2 open-label pilot — N=12 (up to 15 enrolled to ensure 12 completers) — studying 50mg sublingual esketamine 3×/week for 4 weeks in adults with co-occurring PTSD and autoimmune disease.
-CAPS-5 is the primary endpoint; autoimmune disease activity is exploratory.
-One pilot, two indication readouts.
+Project Lucid is an IRB-ready Phase 1/2 open-label pilot — N=12 (up to 15 enrolled) — studying 50mg sublingual esketamine 3×/week for 4 weeks in adults with PTSD and a co-occurring inflammatory/autoimmune condition.
+CAPS-5 is the primary endpoint.
+Inflammatory biomarkers and disease activity are exploratory signals that may inform future research.
 Each milestone below represents an investor catalyst event.

 Q3 2026